aedocw/epub2tts/README.md

 <details>
 <summary>LINUX INSTALLATION</summary>

 These instructions are for Ubuntu >22.04 (20.04 showed some depedency issues), but should work (with appropriate package installer mods) for just about any repo.
 Ensure you have `ffmpeg` installed before use.
+If you have an NVIDIA GPU you should also [install CUDA toolkit](https://developer.nvidia.com/cuda-downloads) to make use of deepspeed.

 Voice models will be saved locally in `~/.local/share/tts`